0xAX/asm/content/asm_2.md

 - [Grienders](https://disqus.com/by/Universal178/)
 - [nkurz](https://news.ycombinator.com/user?id=nkurz)

 I also want to say thank you to all who took part in the discussion on [reddit](https://www.reddit.com/r/programming/comments/2exmpu/say_hello_to_assembly_part_1_linux_x8464/).
 There were many different opinions, some of them saying that the first post was not so clear for an absolute beginner.
-These comments inspired me to rework the first blog post and make some things more clear, keeping in mind that the main goal was just an introduction without diving too deep.
+These comments inspired me to rework the first post and make some things more clear, keeping in mind that the main goal was just an introduction without diving too deep.
 For the future, I will try my best to write more informative posts.

 So, let's start with the second part of learning assembly programming where I will try to bring closer the basic `x86_64` concepts.